Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Provision PnP template to SharePoint
 -----------------------------------------
 Deploys a PnP template to SharePoint.
-Using this action you can create different objects such as: sites, pages, lists with custom columns, etc.
+Using this action you can create different objects such as: pages, lists with custom columns, etc.

 .. rubric:: Parameters